troublecatstudios/noir/docs/reference/Noir/Pooling/BehaviourPoolBase-1.md

 **Parameters** <br>
 `item` [T](/noir/reference//noir/reference/) <br>

+<a name="OnStart"></a>

 ### `OnStart()`
 <!-- tc:scope private -->
 <!-- tc:version 1.0.0 -->
 A [Noir.Pooling.BehaviourPoolBase`1.Start]() MonoBehaviour lifecycle.
+The [BehaviourPoolBase<T>.OnStart](/noir/reference//noir/reference/Noir/Pooling/BehaviourPoolBase-1/#onstart) method allows derived classes to handle the event without attaching a delegate.
+This is the preferred technique for handling the event in a derived class.

 ```csharp
 protected virtual void OnStart()

 ```

+<a name="PreWarmPool"></a>

 ### `PreWarmPool()`
 <!-- tc:scope private -->